matzyyy/Growtopia-Autofarm/README.md

 # Growtopia-Autofarm
 Autofarming tool for Growtopia.
-Made for BFG but can be used for other stuff also.
+Made for BFG but can be used for other stuff also

 ### Matzy Autofarm V1.4
 Works in Growtopia V4.51 Updated to V1.4 ---> 07.03.2024.